arbyste/jp-mining-note/docs/docs/setupyomichan.md

 ## Kindle Setup

-One can use something like [ann2html](https://github.com/xythh/ann2html) to export a Yomichan-able HTML file based on the Kindle's vocabulary builder.
+One can use something like [ann2html](https://github.com/xythh/ann2html) to export a Yomitan-able HTML file based on the Kindle's vocabulary builder.
-This allows you to add the cards through Yomichan on the PC.
+This allows you to add the cards through Yomitan on the PC.